tdumitrescu/sequelize-tools/README.md

 };
 ```

+NB: Never check passwords and other sensitive information into source control.
+If you leave your database credentials in plain text as in the first example above, then it is recommended that you check in only an "example" file with dummy info (e.g., `config/database.js.example`) and add the real config file to `.gitignore`.
+For an interesting example of pulling database credentials dynamically from the local system, see "[database.yml should be checked in](http://effectif.com/articles/database-yml-should-be-checked-in)."

 An alternate location for the config file can be specified in the environment variable `SEQUELIZE_DB_CONFIG`, which will override the default location, e.g.: